 Another very cool feature that Calad was looking to implement into their feed bags was the option to include MOLLE (Modular Lightweight Load-carrying Equipment) straps, allowing the bags to be attached to the side of the handlebag bag or a front basket, freeing up valuable real estate on the handlebars.
 After releasing his MOLLE design, Brendan was kind enough to make me a couple new feed bags and to modify my Calad handlebar bag to include the new MOLLE setup.

-I've now used these bags for several hundred km of adventures and have found the Calad Feed Bags to be really great thus far.
-I find the Thirsty bag to be the perfect size to easily get a standard water bottle into and out of the bag.
+I've now used these bags for about a thousand kilometers of adventure and have found the Calad Feed Bags to be really great.
+I find the Thirsty bag to be the perfect size to easily get a standard water bottle into and out of the bag, without having the need to finagle with it.
 I haven't yet tried it with a Nalgene, but considering it's designed to fit a Nalgene bottle, I imagine it will also fit without issue.
-My first adventure with the Thirsty and Snackie feed bags was on a 140km fatbike overnighter in the middle of winter.
+My first adventure with the Thirsty and Snackie feed bags were on a 140km fatbike overnighter in the middle of winter.
 I found the bag quite easy to use, even when wearing gloves, and particularly liked that the one-handed operation actually functioned.
 My previous experience with single-handed feed bags was not nearly as good and I always had to rely on two hands to open it.
 The Calad bags loosen up with one or two tugs on the release.
 The Snackie was able to fit a ton of snacks, and because of the simple one-handed operation, I could keep an open bag of candy or mixed nuts right at the top of the bag and just open and close it on the fly while grabbing handfuls of food to stuff in my face.